zettajs/zetta-buzzer-bonescript-driver/README.md

 No arguments.
 Turns on the buzzer continuously at 500Hz with a subtle blip every 500ms.

+This signal conforms to Swedish Standard SS 03 17 11, No. 4 "All clear"

 #####turn-on-pulse

 No arguments.
 Alternately turn the buzzer on at 500Hz for 150 ms then off for 100ms.